-School Resource Officer (SRO)/Aurora Police Department
+School Resource Officer (SRO)/Aurora Police Department, (630) 299-8126 or (630) 299-8196

 The SRO assigned to the building offers assistance to faculty, students, and parents during the regular school day.
 Such services are also available for special activities and as a resource to the classroom.
 SRO Officers have been assigned to the middle and high school by the APD.